aktos-io/scada.js/README.md

 Demo application [source is here](https://github.com/aktos-io/scadajs-template) and can be seen in action at https://aktos.io/showcase

 # Usage

+You may use the [scadajs-template](https://github.com/aktos-io/scadajs-template) as a starting point or follow these steps to add ScadaJS to your existing project:

 ### 1. Install Global Dependencies